Our Rating: 9.5/10

 The bottom line, though, is that if you are looking to get a racing-style gaming chair, just note that the options that come with deeper bucket style seats can be restrictive.
 But, if that’s not something you could handle, there are options that forego the bucket style seat to give you a wider base—the Secretlab Titan being one of them.

-After Eight Months of Use, the Secretlab Titan is Still Going Strong
+After A Year of Use, the Secretlab Titan is Still Going Strong

 Ultimately, while the Titan may no longer give me that initial excitement that comes from having a brand new product, I still love the chair and it has exceeded my expectations.